 Long time readers will know that I have a rather annoying habit that presents itself every time I go away on holiday.
 The habit is that I get a renewed sense of enthusiasm for doing things in the house.
 As you can imagine, Tom loves being away on holiday and discussing DIY and home improvements.
-I kid you not, one night at dinner in Slovakia Tom had his iPad connected to the hotel WiFi as we looked up the prices of shower rails.
+For some odd reason, he went through a phase of wanting to clean the gutters, as they were getting in a right state!
+I think all started when our friend said she’d had a firm similar to Clean Pro Gutter Cleaning Washington DC out to clean her gutters!
+He’s that much of a freak – I kid you not – one night at dinner in Slovakia Tom had his iPad connected to the hotel WiFi as we looked up the prices of shower rails.

 Since we moved into our house in March 2010 we have done an enormous amount.
 No rooms any longer have traces of textured wallpaper and gone are the various pink or green carpets.
 We turned the spare room from a horrid old junk room into a lovely bedroom, turned our bedroom from plain walls into something a bit more coordinated, and we renovated the conservatory, from another junk room into a beach-hut-esque room full of sunshine and nautical details.
 And then there is the garden, which doesn’t look quite as perfect as the day we unveiled it any longer, but is much better than before.
 With the light streaming into the living room and bedrooms on Sunday I must admit I did wander into those rooms feeling proud of what we’ve created.